 In an open office, managers and supervisors aren’t holed up in a separate space, and many opt to sit alongside their teams.
 For management, the added proximity leads to more engaged and informed leaders, and junior employees benefit from more face time and more direct communication opportunities with their management teams.

 In all practicality, building dividers cost money.
 Walls, doorways, doors, soundproofing, electrical runs, desks and furniture all add up to the price it takes to divide your teams into private offices.
-Open office plans are built around shared spaces with shared tables and shared amenities.
+The open concept floor plan is built around common areas and shared spaces with shared tables and shared amenities.
 They are also typically built around flexible work-from-home policies that incorporate “hot desks” for employees to pop in and work on their own schedules.

 Why companies are notoriously against open offices

-The open office floor plan isn’t embraced by everyone, however.
+The open office layout isn’t embraced by everyone, however.
 The idea of a barrier-free space can feel detrimental to productivity levels, and employees are starting to see through the allure of modern furniture and funky aesthetics.
-Here are the arguments against the open office trend.
+Here are the arguments against the open design trend.